HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_small_cfg.md

 ### Overview of DX rendering sizing-performance tests

 DX sizing is one of the goals of DX performance tests.
 DX sizing aims to identify the reliable Kubernetes environment for small, medium, and large DX configurations.
-This topic presents the important KPIs (for example, number of concurrent users, average response time, and throughput) for the upper limit in a single node configuration.
+This topic presents the important KPIs (for example, number of concurrent users, average response time, and throughput) for the upper limit in a single-node configuration.
 This topic also discusses how adjustments to the core tuning, scaling of pods, and pod configuration can make significant improvements in system responsiveness.

 This sizing work started with rendering scenarios of Web Content Management (WCM), portlets, and Digital Asset Management (DAM) with a rendering setup enabled in AWS/Native-Kubernetes.
 The Apache JMeter tool was used for performance tests.

 ### Conclusion

 This performance guidance shows the upper limit on a single-node K8s cluster AWS instance (c5.9xlarge).
-It is suggested that for a single node (c5.9xlarge) rendering scenarios for DAM, WCM, and pages&portlets, the comfortable load is 2500 concurrent users with good average and 90th percentile (pct) response times.
+It is suggested that for single-node (c5.9xlarge) rendering scenarios for DAM, WCM, and pages&portlets, the comfortable load is 2500 concurrent users with good average and 90th percentile (pct) response times.
 The top five response times of rendering APIs are all in the range of 4 to 5 seconds.

-- Core tuning details are available in [DX core tuning](#dx-core-tuning-and-enhancements-after-10k-concurrent-user-run).
+- Core tuning details are available in [DX core tuning](#dx-core-tuning-and-enhancements-after-10000-concurrent-user-run).

 - The following table contains the number and limits for each pod.
 Using these values significantly improves the responsiveness of the setup and enables the system to handle 2500 concurrent users with average and 90th percentile (pct) response times in the range of 4 to 5 seconds.